Gralite21/Gralite21/README.md

 I will mainly use Github to keep track of my progress and to show off my work to friends

-Currently learning:  JavaScript and Blender
+Currently learning:  JavaScript, Css and HTML